 Sports stadiums across the country are replacing their lighting with LED technology.
-High-definition broadcasting has almost become a standard now, and that clarity relies on high quality lighting.
+High-definition broadcasting has almost become a standard now, and that clarity relies on high quality LED lighting.
 HD cameras will be able to pick up subtle details better when the light is crisp white and strong like that of a high kelvin level LED light.

 Another industry where perfectly crisp lighting is a necessity in the healthcare industry.
 When you are up on the operating table, your doctor is going to want strong, clear light so that they can make careful observations and see exactly what they are doing.